denzildoyle/JS-Promises-and-Async-Programming/README.md

 ### `node <filename>`

-Make sure you have [node](https://nodejs.org/en/) installed and run the above command in your console.
+Make sure you have [node](https://nodejs.org/en/) installed and run the above command in your console to see the app in action.

 ## License